AegixLinux/website/content/en/docs/privacy/cyphertext-alcove.md

 This may be totally obvious, but you can use your decrypted filesystem directory as an Obsidian vault, assuming you trust Obsidian enough to do that for your use case.
 Of course the vault must be mounted via `gocryptfs` for access.

+## What about other types of files?

+You can encrypt any type of file with `gocryptfs`.
+This Cyphertext Alcove recipe is a demonstration of how to use it for private notes, but you can use it for any type of file you want to keep secure.

 ## Why should I trust gocryptfs?